Honda Civic Type R: Production

-In January 2015, Honda announced that the production-ready model of the fourth generation of the Civic Type R (coded FK2) would debut at the 85th Geneva Motor Show held in March alongside the European debut of the NSX.
+In January 2015, Honda announced that the production-ready model of the fourth-generation Civic Type R (coded FK2) would debut at the 85th Geneva Motor Show in March, alongside the European debut of the NSX.
 It was the first factory turbocharged Civic Type R.

 Design and differences from prototype

-The prototype version of the FK2 Civic Type R, first shown at the 2014 Geneva Motor Show, differed in several aspects from the final production model.
-The concept featured exaggerated aerodynamic elements such as a larger rear wing, wider fender arches, and a deeper front splitter, giving it a more aggressive appearance.
+The prototype version of the FK2 Civic Type R, first shown at the 2014 Geneva Motor Show, differed from the final production model in several respects.
+The concept featured exaggerated aerodynamic elements, including a larger rear wing, wider fender arches, and a deeper front splitter, giving it a more aggressive appearance.

 The production FK2, revealed in 2015, retained the general design language but adopted a more restrained aerodynamic package optimized for road use and regulatory compliance.
-Notably, the production model featured repositioned exhaust outlets, and slightly reduced wing dimensions to improve rear visibility.
+Notably, the production model featured repositioned exhaust outlets and slightly reduced wing dimensions to improve rear visibility.
 Suspension geometry, ride height, and engine calibration were also refined to balance performance with comfort and usability.

-The FK2 was available in 5 colours, Milano Red, Brilliant Sporty Blue Metallic, Crystal Black Pearl, Championship White and Polished Metal Metallic.
+The FK2 was available in 5 colours: Milano Red, Brilliant Sporty Blue Metallic, Crystal Black Pearl, Championship White and Polished Metal Metallic.